organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 `brew services stop mongodb`

-**If your bew services command does not work**, please head to [this SO post](http://apple.stackexchange.com/questions/150300/need-help-using-homebrew-services-command) and following the SECOND (aka the non-accepted) answer by _kbrock_.
+**If your brew services command does not work**, please head to [this SO post](http://apple.stackexchange.com/questions/150300/need-help-using-homebrew-services-command) and following the **SECOND** (the non-accepted) answer by _kbrock_.
 I ran into the same issue and his solution fixed it for me.

-When everything looks safe and sound, let's start up our mongoDB server.
+When everything looks safe and sound, start up the mongoDB server using the command above.
 You should see the following message "_==> Successfully started `mongodb` (label: homebrew.mxcl.mongodb)_"

 Now we are ready to play around with MongoDB.

 ### Just The Basics

 Now we are ready to create a new rails project.
 For this application, let's name it BillTrail.
-For BillTrail, we want to install everything but the active record portion of the application.
+When creating the application, we want to install everything except the active record portion of the application.
 Active Record is the Model in the MVC, but since we are using MongoDB as our primary database, we don't need the default SQLite3 database.
 If you are not familiar with the term, [check out this link](http://guides.rubyonrails.org/active_record_basics.html).
-Because of that, we are going to skip the active record when creating BillTrail.
+Let's include the `--skip-active-record` tag when creating BillTrail.

 `rails new billtrail --skip-active-record`

-Take a look at the _GEMFILE_, and you'll see the _sqlite_ is not part of the gem this time, which is what we wanted.
-For this application, we really only need one gem, _mongoid_, to use MongoDB in our app, but I also love throwing _HAML_ in there.
+Take a look at the _GEMFILE_, and notice that see the _sqlite_ is not part of the gem this time, which means that right now BillTrail does not have a default database.
+We'll fix that with the inclusion of MongoDB.
+To include MongoDB, we really only need one gem, _mongoid_, to use MongoDB in our app.
+However,I also love throwing _HAML_ in there for stylistic purposes.
 Let's add both into our _GEMFILE_.

 [Mongoid](https://github.com/mongodb/mongoid)is "an ODM (Object-Document-Mapper) framework for MongoDB in Ruby", which essentially allow us to use MongoDB in our ruby projects.
 [HAML](http://haml.info/) just makes everything looks **much** nicer, which I always appreciate.

+**_GEMFILE_**
 {% highlight ruby %}
+...
 gem 'mongoid', '~> 4.0.2'
 gem 'haml', '~> 4.0.6'
+...
 {% endhighlight %}

-After installing the gems above, run `rails generate mongoid:config` and Mongoid will create a _config/mongoid.yml_.
+After installing the gems (`bundle install`), run `rails generate mongoid:config` and Mongoid will create a _config/mongoid.yml_.
 Feel free to take a quick look, and take note of _database: billtrail_development_, which we will run across later.
-But we do not need to change anything about it at this point.
+There is no need to change anything at this point.

 Let's think about what our application needs first.
 Our most basic premise is probably a list of names, and how much money that person spent.
 To showcase MongoDB and its schemaless protocols, let's simply create a _Bill_ scaffold with the names first.